act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Background

-The arbitrary 10 minute time span, selected so that testing this rule would not be impractical, is not included in WCAG.
+The 10 minute time span in the applicability is arbitrary.
+It is selected so that testing this rule would not become impractical.
+This 10 minute constraint is not included in WCAG.
 Content that changes less frequently may fail success criteria 2.2.2 without failing this rule.

 - [Understanding Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2]
 - [G186: Using a control in the Web page that stops moving, blinking, or auto-updating content][g186]